williamDunn/Notes/Java/README.md

     -  instantiated class is when you make an instance of that parent class in memory

 ##### Interface
+-  It is a collection of abstract methods
 -  Used for Common Methods
+-  A class implements an interface, thereby inheriting the abstract methods of the interface

 <img src="abstractVsInterface.PNG" height="300">